awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 Since the directory detects that cache block `B` is present (i.e., via corresponding presence bit value of `1` for cache `0`) and possibly dirty (i.e., via corresponding dirty bit value of `1`), the directory consequently forwards this write request to the present cache(s) (i.e., cache `0` in this particular case).
 Correspondingly, cache `0` detects this request (analogously to snooping from the bus), and since cache `0` is in the exclusive (E) state with respect to cache block `B`, it can elect to either respond with the data or to simply "passively" acknowledge the invalidation, back to the directory controller (which in turn records that invalidation of the data copy has been concluded).

-On receipt of ***acknowledgement*** by the directory, the directory updates the corresponding present bit(s) to bit value `0`.
+On receipt of ***acknowledgement*** by the directory, the directory updates the corresponding presence bit(s) to bit value `0`.
 Furthermore, if the data was not also transmitted, then the dirty bit can be reset to `0` (not indicated in the figure shown above).

-The data is subsequently fetched from main memory, and then transmitted to cache `1`, along with corresponding update of the dirty bit to `1` and the present bit for cache `1` to bit value `1`.
+The data is subsequently fetched from main memory, and then transmitted to cache `1`, along with corresponding update of the dirty bit to `1` and the presence bit for cache `1` to bit value `1`.
 Correspondingly, cache `1`  transitions to state modified (M), and stores the cache-block data accordingly.

 In this manner, coherence is still maintained in a directory-based system.
 However, rather than broadcasting *all* requests among *all* caches, instead the directory mediates these requests, and correspondingly interacts with the pertinent caches on a "strictly necessary" basis only (i.e., those which may be currently interacting with the cache block in question).
   * In this example, since the cache block `B` is only shared by two cores (`0` and `1`), no other cores are affected by these operations.
 Correspondingly, this greatly reduces the "traffic" relative to an equivalent snooping-based system-wide-broadcasting cache.